dnsjava/dnsjava/README.md

 located at http://sourceforge.net/p/dnsjava/code/HEAD/tree/

 On top of the upstream project I maintain this README.md file and a maven build pom.xml build file.
-The aim is to have a straighforward way to build and deploy arbitrary versions of the dnsjava library as maven artifacts and make them available as maven managed dependencies.
+The aim is to have a straightforward way to build and deploy arbitrary versions of the dnsjava library as maven artifacts and make them available as maven managed dependencies.

 This repository is not at this time endorsed by Brian Wellington, the maintainer of the upstream dnsjava project.
-There is, however, mothing nothing stopping that from happening.
-Brian, if you are listening and are insterested in taking over this effort, just drop me a line.
+There is, however, nothing stopping that from happening.
+Brian, if you are listening and are interested in taking over this effort, just drop me a line.

 ## Reporting issues with pom.xml